The Goldman symplectic form on the PGL(V)-Hitchin component: Features of Hitchin representations and the Hitchin component

-The description of Hitchin representations via Frenet curves also allows one to prove a striking positivity feature for Hitchin representations, which was first observed by Fock-Goncharov \cite{FockGoncharov}.
+The description of Hitchin representations via Frenet curves allows one to prove a striking positivity feature for Hitchin representations, which was first observed by Fock and Goncharov \cite{FockGoncharov}.
 To describe this, we will define two well-known projective invariants associated to transverse pairs and triples of flags in $\Fmc(V)$.